Jacksonville Public Library: Bookmobile

 Jacksonville was the first library in Florida to offer a mobile library service, established in 1928.
 For over 75 years, the Jacksonville Public Library continued this service of providing accessible materials to rural residents and areas where a branch had not been established.
 However, due to funding cuts, the bookmobile was discontinued as of October 2005.

 After the discontinuation of the bookmobile service, the library looked for ways to continue servicing the area where the mobile branch had been primarily operating.
-In 2012, the library opened the Oceanway Express location to provide limited service to customers who have no geographically-close library branch.
+In 2012, the library opened the Oceanway Express location to provide limited service to patrons who have no geographically close library branch.
 The pickup/drop-off service is located near the Oceanway Community Center in northwest Jacksonville.

 Funding and administration

 As a branch of the city government, the system is funded by local taxes.
 The system also receives aid supplemental funds from various grants.

-The Jacksonville Public Library is one of the few departments of the City Government to be administered by an independent board.
-The eleven members of the Library Board of Trustees are appointed by the Mayor of Jacksonville and approved by the City Council.
+The Jacksonville Public Library is one of the few departments of the city government to be administered by an independent board.
+The Board of Trustees comprises volunteers who service as the policy and planning body for the Jacksonville Public Library System.
+There are 12 voting members and at least two non-voting members who service in an ex officio capacity.
+Non-voting members are the city council president or a designee and up to one additional council member, and the superintendent of schools or a designee.
+Trustees are appointed by the Mayor of Jacksonville and approved by the City Council.
 Board members serve for four years, and may serve a second consecutive term if reappointed.
-The Library Board approves library policies, submits an annual budget request, oversees the operation of the system and hires the library director.
+The board approves library policies, submits an annual budget request, oversees the operation of the system and hires the library director.

 Barbara A.B.
 Gubbin served as director from 2005 to June 30, 2017.
-She is succeeded by Tim Rogers who began serving as director on January 29, 2018.
+She was succeeded by Tim Rogers, who began serving as director on January 29, 2018.